 "Risk of financial and non-financial impact arising from environmental, social and ethical issues stemming from transactions and/or activities associated with:

-- 1. a business relation and its operations, and/or - 2. the Group's own internal operations and employees.
+- 1. Business relationships and operations, and/or - 2.
+The Bank's own internal activities and employees.

 These include the risks that the Bank may be exposed to because of changing social and environmental conditions.